Click here for audio-recording: class discussion of the tale

 Why this particular image - a falling star?
 Because the serpent was a god, it makes sense that his sacrifice was imposed by a star while the attendant's was imposed by a wave.
 Though the two conversed back and forth they did not exist on the same plane: consciousness is individual, limited in time and location, while unconscious potential is universal, omnipresent and eternal.
 The contrast between star and wave emphasizes the staggering difference between them and thus emphasizes the difficulty of a creative dialogue in which neither partner has the upper hand.

 The specific content of the image repeats and thus confirms this interpretation: a star from the heavens is falling to become a rock on the earth, moving between the two realms.
 It is like the image of Icarus falling which also emphasizes the tension between heaven and earth.
-Creativity is like a star falling to earth.
+Creativity is like a star falling to earth, a poetic image both simple and magnificent.

 The attendant boasted how the Pharaoh might reward the serpent: